MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 ```

-But to scroll the `window` we cannot use `window.scrollY` since it is a read-only property.
+But for the window, we cannot use `window.scrollY` since it is a read-only property.

 As an alternative, if we use `document.body.scrollTop`.
 However, this even doesn't work.
 Because the scrollbar that the browser renders for the document belongs to the `<html>` element, NOT to the `<body>` element.